SAP-samples/teched2025-IN165/exercises/ex6/README.md

 ![Pic 7](images/ex6-9.png)

-You should now be able to see the events coming from the SAP S/4HANA system.
+You should now be able to see the events coming in from the SAP S/4HANA system.

 ## Summary